waywardgeek/infnoise/README.md

-If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vm.
+If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vmallory.

-What if we could use modular multiplication instead?
-Assume we represent Vzener now as a positive voltage between 0 and Vsupply.
+What if we used modular multiplication instead?
+Assume we represent Vzener now as a positive voltage between 0 and Vsupply so we can use the normal mod operation.
 In this case the normal output would be:

     Vzener*1e9 mod Vsupply -> compare to Vsupply/2 -> 1 if > Vsupply/2, 0 otherwise

-This is even *more* unpredictable than the original version.
+This is even _more_ unpredictable than the original version.
 Only the portion of Vzener between +/- Vsupply/1e9 made any difference in the output before, but now we use the entire amplitude of Vzener.
 The amplitude of Vzener has additional entropy which now further whitens the output bit.